andrewjahn/AndysBrainBook/docs/Matlab/Matlab_02_VariablesStructures.rst

 You can add as many fields as you want; there are no limits to how many fields the structure can contain.

-The SPM.mat File
+The SPM.mat File and Plotting &&&&&&&&&&&&&&&&&&&&&&&&&&&&&
-&&&&&&&&&&&&&&&&

 When you begin analyzing fMRI data with SPM12, at a certain point you will generate a file called ``SPM.mat``.
 These files will be generated both at the first-level per subject, or at the group-level.
 Let's begin with an SPM.mat file generated at the first-level.
 Click `here <https://github.com/andrewjahn/PSYCH808>`__ to access the Psych808 repository, and then click on the file ``SPM_SingleSubj.mat``.
+This is a .mat file generated during the first-level analysis for a single subject with two runs, with each run containing 146 volumes, and with 2 conditions: Incongruent and Congruent.
 Then, click on the ``Download`` button to download it to your computer.
 Move the file to your Desktop directory by typing the following in the Matlab terminal:

 ::